• Skip to primary navigation

 Transistor Amplifier Circuit:

-• Connect the piezo sounder to the base of the NPN transistor.
+• Connect piezo sounder to base of NPN transistor.

 Power Supply: